dadrian/https-upgrade/explainer.md

 or content.
 This allows web servers that serve different content on HTTP and HTTPS to prevent autoupgrades.

-HTTPS Upgrades are independent of subresource mixed content.
-The browser should continue to upgrade Upgradeable mixed content, and block Blockable mixed content, based on the security state of the main frame, regardless of if the main frame was upgraded or not.
-The browser may also choose to upgrade and/or warn the user before performing POST requests as in form submissions.

 The upgrade behavior will require changes to the Fetch spec once the browser behavior is finalized: